avukalov-org/portfolio-web/README.md

         - ./nginx/nginx.conf:/etc/nginx/nginx.conf
 ```

-The first part is the path on our local machine, and the second part (after the colon `:`) is the path where the file will be stored inside the container.
+The first part is the path on our local machine, and the second part is the path where the file will be stored inside the container.

 We need to do the same for our SSL certificates.